-- Urgent category 2 can be performed in private hospitals.
+- Urgent category 2 can be performed in public and private hospitals.

-- Non-urgent category 2 and 3 elective surgeries cannot be performed in public or private hospitals from Monday 3rd August 2020.
+- Non-urgent category 2 and 3 elective surgeries may go ahead.

 If you have any concerns, please do not hesitate to contact us on 03 9372 0372 or email firstname.lastname@example.org to discuss how we can assist with your health care requirements.